PavanRangani/docs/docs/prd/legal-entities/foundation.md

 - Shows Name, Phone Number and Email of the contact.
 - Name is shown as hyperlink and clicking on it opens contact view dialog.
 - If contact  is Archived, it won't be available here.
+- For DAF types Foundation, `Employees Section` is not available.

 ### UI Requirement